PaulWallis42/CV/README.md

   Footy Finder was a two day mini project where we had to create a MVP as a team of six people.
 The basic concept of the challenge was to build an application that a user who wished to find a game of social football to play can log on to the Footy Finder app and find games locally to them and register to play in them.

 - [Instagram](https://github.com/PaulWallis42/instagram-challenge)
-  The Instagram challenge was an solo project that had to be completed in two days and the aim of the project was to re-create Instagram from scratch.
+  The Instagram challenge was a solo project that had to be completed in two days and the aim of the project was to re-create Instagram from scratch.
 To create this CRUD application I used Ruby on Rails, Postgres, Active Record CSS and HTML amongst other technologies.

 - To see other projects/challenges I have created using various different technologies please vist my [Repo Page](https://github.com/PaulWallis42?tab=repositories).